Code-Lab-1/programming-skills-portfolio-Evita-dmello/Chapter 4- Control Flow/Exercises/README.md

 •Write five if statements.
 Each should check whether a certain kind of fruit is in your list.
 If the fruit is in your list, the if block

 should print a statement,such as You really like bananas!

+# This is the solution of Chapter 4.

+# Answer for Exercise 1 -

+# Program –
+# Passing version:

+alien_color = 'green'

+if alien_color == 'green':
+    print("You just earned 5 points!")

+# Failing version:

+alien_color = 'red'

+if alien_color == 'green':
+    print("You just earned 5 points!")

+# Output –
+# Passing Version
+You just earned 5 points!

+# Failing version
+No output

+# Answer for Exercise 2 -

+# Program –
+# if block runs:

+alien_color = 'green'

+if alien_color == 'green':
+    print("You just earned 5 points!")
+else:
+    print("You just earned 10 points!")

+# else block runs:

+alien_color = 'yellow'

+if alien_color == 'green':
+    print("You just earned 5 points!")
+else:
+    print("You just earned 10 points!")

+# Output –
+# if block runs:
+You just earned 5 points!

+# else block runs:
+You just earned 10 points!

+# Answer for Exercise 3 -

+# Program –
+alien_color = 'yellow'

+if alien_color == 'green':
+    print("You just earned 5 points!")
+elif alien_color == 'yellow':
+    print("You just earned 10 points!")
+else:
+    print("You just earned 15 points!")

+# Output –
+You just earned 10 points!

+# Answer for Exercise 4 -

+# Program –
+age = 18

+if age < 2:
+    print("You're a baby!")
+elif age < 4:
+    print("You're a toddler!")
+elif age < 13:
+    print("You're a kid!")
+elif age < 20:
+    print("You're a teenager!")
+elif age < 65:
+    print("You're an adult!")
+else:
+    print("You're an elder!")

+# Output –
+You're a teenager!

+# Answer for Exercise 5 -

+# Program –
+favorite_fruits = ['apples', 'bananas', 'mangoes']

+if 'bananas' in favorite_fruits:
+    print("You really like bananas!") if 'oranges' in favorite_fruits:
+    print("You really like oranges!") if 'mangoes' in favorite_fruits:
+    print("You really like mangoes!") if 'kiwis' in favorite_fruits:
+    print("You really like kiwis!") if 'apples' in favorite_fruits:
+    print("You really like apples!")

+# Output –
+You really like bananas!
+You really like mangoes!
+You really like apples!